plsmaop/leetcode/README.md

 # LeetCode Practice
 ## Purpose
-* To force myself to get acquainted with Python 3 and Golang, I have decided to do solve at least one leetcode problems everyday.
+* To force myself get acquainted with Python 3 and Golang, I have decided to do solve at least one leetcode problems everyday.
 * I will provide the idea of my solution if necessary